jfarleyx/go-cache/README.md

 4. removed ability to persist cache to disk
 5. removed auto eviction of expired items

-This version of the library is ideal a a simple lookup cache that is populated by a relatively static list of items that have a limited life or that change infrequently.
+This version of the library is ideal as a simple lookup cache that is populated by a relatively static list of items that have a limited life or that change infrequently.
 For example, you fetch a list of records from a lookup table in a database and put them in the cache with a timeout of 24hrs.
 The data in the database changes infrequently, which justifies the 24hr timeout, and performing the lookup from the cache is faster than going